parkmath/parkmath/_answers/08-2-answers.md

-## modeling with exponential functions
+## Modeling with exponential functions

 |||